 June is nearly here and, for us, that means just one thing: ditching our social lives in favour of a nightly Love Island fix, and we couldn’t be happier about it.
 To get us in the mood, a few of us here at the DARE office decided to give the brand spanking new Rimmel London Love Island Tattoos a try and we weren’t disappointed.
 They’re fun, summery and perfect for the festival season.
-And being Love Island themed makes us all absolute suckers for ’em.
+If you don't believe us, just check out how good the Islanders looked during their partaaaay in the villa

 Junior Digital Writer Chloe